dustlang/dustfix/Readme.md

-# rustfix
+# dustfix

-The goal of this tool is to read and apply the suggestions made by rustc.
+The goal of this tool is to read and apply the suggestions made by dustc.

 ## Current status